 At least 8 people killed in Florida bus crash; dozens injured

 At least eight people were killed in a bus crash on a Florida highway Tuesday morning, the Florida Highway Patrol said.
-According to the highway patrol, the bus collided with a pickup truck on state road 40 in Marion County, which is located south of Gainesville and northwest of Orlando.
+According to the highway patrol, the bus collided with a pickup truck on State Road 40 in Marion County, which is located south of Gainesville and northwest of Orlando.
+The driver of the pickup truck was later arrested on drunken driving charges, authorities said.

 Approximately 40 people, including the truck driver, were taken to area hospitals after the crash on the outskirts of Dunnellon, Florida, Highway Patrol Lt.
 Pat Riordan said during a news conference.
 Some of the injured were in very serious condition, Riordan said.